TresAmigosSD/SMV/docs/user/dqm.md

 Also even if we want to fail the entire `SmvFile`, we should rather log more than one "bad" records for easy debugging.

-Without any specific setup, the default behavior of `SmvFile` is to log:
+The default behavior of `SmvCsvFile` or any other input module with Csv parsers will fail the DF read operation when the first parsing error happen, and will throw and exception.
+This behavior can be change by `failAtParsingError` and `dqm` method override.

+To tolerant some parsing error one can set `SmvCsvFile` to behave the following:

 * The total number of rejected records, and
 * Some example rejected records

-And then fail the `SmvFile` by terminating the process when any rejection happens.
+And then fail the `SmvFile` by terminating the process when a threshold number of rejections happen.

 **Note** that we only log a limited number of rejected records to prevent run-away rejections.